Santa Maria Immacolata all'Esquilino

 Santa Maria Immacolata all'Esquilino is a 20th-century parochial church and titular church on the Esquiline Hill in Rome, dedicated to the Mary Immaculate.

 History

 Santa Maria Immacolata all'Esquilino was built in 1896–1914 in the Gothic Revival style for the Friars of Charity (Frati della Carità, Bigi).
 The Bigi broke up in 1973.

-In 2017, it was reported that the Society of Saint Pius X was interested in purchasing the church, but no such purchase took place.
+In 2017, it was reported that the schismatic Society of Saint Pius X was interested in purchasing the church, but no such purchase took place.

 On 28 June 2018, it was made a titular church to be held by a cardinal-deacon.